zzybluebell/tp/docs/UserGuide.md

 #### 18.2.
 Redeeming point for a member by index: `redeem -f/ -i/`

-Redeem point for a member, who is identified by his index in the member list.
+Redeems point for a member, who is identified by his index in the member list.

 Format: `redeem -rd/ <point> -i/ <INDEX>`